avohq/adobe-inspector/README.md

 ### 2️⃣ Sending Schemas to Avo Inspector

 - Once an event passes the filter, the extension **extracts its schema** and sends it to Avo Inspector.
-- The schema is structured according to Avo’s **schema validation**.
+- The schema is structured according to Avo's **schema validation**.
 - This helps identify **tracking inconsistencies** in real time.

 ### 3️⃣ Example: What We Send